Trudeau arrives in China ahead of trade talks

 "I can tell you on China Canadians' opinions are decidedly tense.
 It's not like asking questions about a free trade agreement with Europe or the United States," he said.
 "They're seen as a country that is not a democracy."

 The Trudeau government finds itself somewhat ahead of public opinion.
-Recently concluded government consultations with 600 businesses, academics and civil-society groups found significant skepticism about a free-trade deal with Beijing Sarah Kutulakos, executive director of the Canada-China business Council, said the two-way relationship is important because communities across Canada already depend on China's economy for jobs, "from professors at universities who teach students from China, to tourist sites seeing increased numbers of guests from China to farmers selling crops."
+Recently concluded government consultations with 600 businesses, academics and civil-society groups found significant skepticism about a free-trade deal with Beijing.
+Sarah Kutulakos, executive director of the Canada-China business Council, said the two-way relationship is important because communities across Canada already depend on China's economy for jobs, "from professors at universities who teach students from China, to tourist sites seeing increased numbers of guests from China to farmers selling crops."

 She said Canada needs an economic agreement to establish strong rules of trade that would protect Canadian companies as they pursue new market opportunities with China's large and growing middle class.